rackerlabs/support-how-to/content/rackspace-metrics/use-annotation-metrics.md

 ### (optional) Retrieve Annotation from API

-If you prefer to use the API command to retreive your annotation, use the following command.
+If you prefer to use the API command to retrieve your annotation, use the following command.

     curl -i -X GET 'http://global.metrics.api.rackspacecloud.com/v2.0/737305/events/getEvents?from=1452105863000&until=1452105883000' \
     > -H "Content-Type: application/json" \